Remote Access to Your Application

 need to run an SSH service inside each container.
 In order to establish an

-interactive session inside a container, you can use the oc rsh
+interactive session inside a container, you can use the oc rsh command.
+First

 get the list of available pods: